-Table values derived from HDC report (Jan 2004).
+Table values for 1% lower and upper limits derived from HDC report (Jan 2004).
 Flow (cfs) is calculated as a function of turbine efficiency, project head, and power output (MW).
 “Operating Limit” is the maximum safe operating point based on cavitation or generator limit (added Feb 2018).

 Turbine Unit Maintenance.